Rubroshorea almon

-Shorea almon (called, along with some other species in the genus Shorea, light red meranti, Philippine mahogany, or white lauan) is a species of plant in the family Dipterocarpaceae.
+Rubroshorea almon (called, along with some other species in the genera Rubroshorea and Shorea, light red meranti, Philippine mahogany, or white lauan) is a species of plant in the family Dipterocarpaceae.
 It is native to Borneo and the Philippines.
+It grows on hillsides in lowland mixed dipterocarp rain forests up to 1,000 metres elevation.

+The species was first described as Shorea almon by Frederick William Foxworthy in 1938.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. almon.